Vasiliki Alexandri

+She is a triplet.
+Her sisters, Anna-Maria Alexandri and Eirini-Marina Alexandri, are also artistic swimmers.
+The three sisters grew up in Volos, and moved in Austria in 2012, after an argument with Hellenic Aquatics Federation.

+On 27 February 2026, the Hellenic Olympic Committee announced Vasiliki's and her sisters return to Greece representing their birth country again starting from the 2026 European Aquatics Championships in Paris, France.

 Career

-Vasiliki was a member of the Greek National Team from 2010.
-She won gold medals in two Comen Cups on 2010, 2011 (age group 13-15) and she competed at the European Championships (senior category) on 2012 in Eindhoven at the age of 15 years old.
-Since 2012 she moved to Austria and on 2014 she took the Austrian nationality and represents Austria in synchronised swimming.
+Vasiliki was a member of the Greek National Team from 2010 until 2012.
+She won gold medals in two COMEN Cups in 2010, 2011 (age group 13-15), and she competed at the European Championships (senior category) on 2012 in Eindhoven at the age of 15 years old.

 She represented Austria at the 2017 World Aquatics Championships in Budapest, Hungary and at the 2019 World Aquatics Championships in Gwangju, South Korea.
-She is a triplet and her sisters Anna-Maria Alexandri and Eirini-Marina Alexandri are also synchronized swimmers.

-In 2018, at the 2018 European Aquatics Championships, she finished in 6th place in the solo technical routine.
+At the 2018 European Aquatics Championships, she finished in 6th place in the solo technical routine.

 At the 2019 World Aquatics Championships she finished in 8th place both in the solo technical routine and in the solo free routine.

 She competed at the 2022 World Aquatics Championships in Budapest, Hungary.